15 Wonderful Things To Do In Morro Bay

 One of the best things about visiting coastal towns is the fresh, drool-worthy seafood that you can find at the local restaurants.

 Embarcadero is Morro Bay’s beachfront strip that is lined with gourmet restaurants, shops, museums, and hotels.
-You can just park your car in the downtown area and take a stroll along the Embarcadero waterfront that offers plenty of excellent seafood restaurants.
+You can just park your car in the downtown area and take a stroll along the Embarcadero waterfront which offers plenty of excellent seafood restaurants.

 A few of the most popular seafood eateries in Morro Bay include: